 What we mean by 'Retrieval Storage' and 'Retrieval Strength'

 Retrieval storage refers to how well information is stored in our long-term memory.
 Retrieval strength refers to how easily a piece of information can be recalled when required.
-What good is information it is in your memory, but you cannot find it or use it?
-We need to be able to access that information easily when we require it.

 What we mean by 'Retrieval Practice' (RP)